 Punta de Salinas, un paraiso entre dos playa.
+Salinas Point, a paradise between two beaches.

 This is the motto of Salinas in Bani.
 Maybe that was the case at some point, but not today.
 The point of Las Salinas outside of Bani is a beach destination for locals and visitors alike.
 I’m sure at some point, it was the place to be on the weekend.
 Now, due to neglect, the structures and restaurants are dilapidated.
 Even the once-bright entrance sign is dismal.
 If you visit during the week, it looks like the beach equivalent of a deserted western town before a shootout.